New Year, new you? Your CV & LinkedIn profile are hoping so

 Seek out the key companies, decision-makers and recruiters in your world and actively reach out to them so they become connections.
 Do it now, and don’t delay because now is the perfect time, just as the whole business community gears up for another year.
 You will then be visible to them, they will see your activity and you can contact each other directly through LinkedIn’s in-mail.
 Little wonder I’m a big fan of the Celestine Prophecy with the key message being ‘the more people you interact with, the more likely it is that opportunities will come your way.’

-You can also get a FREE review of your CV and LinkedIn profile here.
+For more information you can get a FREE review of your CV and LinkedIn profile here.
 Contact The CV & Interview Advisors and one of their team will get back to you to discuss if your CV and LinkedIn profile matches up with industry best practice.